Best Cherry Blossom Spots in Tohoku

 So if you are considering about visiting Tohoku area for cherry blossom viewing this spring, but have no idea which ones to visit, I’m sure this article could be a huge help !

-I’m listing my picks of the best cherry blossom spots in Tohoku Region in 2021 🙂
+I’m listing my picks of the best cherry blossom spots in Tohoku Region 🙂

 Hirosaki Castle (弘前城) is one of the greatest Japanese castles, which is located inside Hirosaki Park in Hirosaki City, Aomori Prefecture.